Exchange Interactions of a Wigner Crystal in a Magnetic Field and Berry Curvature: Multi-Particle Tunneling through Complex Trajectories: Acknowledgment

 \section{Acknowledgment}

-I am grateful to Pavel Nosov for insightful discussions that motivated this investigation, and to Steven A. Kivelson, Liang Fu, Michael Stone, Long Ju, and especially Eduardo Fradkin for valuable discussions.
-This work also benefited from discussions with participants of the Joint ICTP-WE Heraeus School and Workshop on Advances on Quantum Matter, my travel to which was partially supported by the US National Science Foundation (NSF) Grant Number 2201516 under the Accelnet program of Office of International Science and Engineering (OISE).
+I am grateful to Pavel Nosov for insightful discussions that motivated this investigation, and to Steve Kivelson, Liang Fu, Michael Stone, Long Ju, Daniel Arovas, and especially Eduardo Fradkin for valuable discussions.
+I also gratefully acknowledge Eduardo Fradkin and Ilya Esterlis for useful comments on the draft.
+This work benefited from discussions with participants of the Joint ICTP-WE Heraeus School and Workshop on Advances on Quantum Matter, my travel to which was partially supported by the US National Science Foundation (NSF) Grant No. 2201516 under the Accelnet program of Office of International Science and Engineering (OISE).
 I am supported by the Anthony J. Leggett Postdoctoral Fellowship at the University of Illinois Urbana-Champaign.
+This work was performed in part at the Aspen Center for Physics, which is supported by a grant from the Simons Foundation (1161654, Troyer).
+Some of the computing for this project was performed on the Sherlock cluster at the Stanford Research Computing Center.